-No new borrowing was undertaken during the year, so total prudential borrowing as at 31 March 2014 remained £11.123m.
+No new borrowing was undertaken during the year, so total prudential borrowing as at 31 March 2015 remained £11.123m.

-During 2014/15, the Fire Authority plans to invest £5.237m in capital schemes, including £4.657m on schemes which started in previous years, which will be financed by capital grants of £2.089m with the balance being met from capital receipts and the capital programme reserve.
+During 2015/16, the Authority plans to invest £6.538m in capital schemes which will be financed by capital receipts of £3.743m, partner contributions of £0.670m and capital grants of £0.607m with the balance being met from revenue contributions and other internal sources.